 So What Do You Do?

-Okay Craig, you still haven’t answered the question.
-What is better?
+OK, Craig, you still haven’t answered the question.
+Which is better?
 Spending less or saving more?

 My best answer?
 Do both.